• Texas Real Estate Commission Consumer Protection Notice

 What’s Ahead

-This week’s economic releases include reports on inflation and retail sales.
-Weekly readings on mortgage rates and initial jobless claims will also be released.
+This week’s scheduled economic reports include readings on construction spending, public and private-sector job growth and the national unemployment rate.
+Weekly readings on mortgage rates and new jobless claims will also be released.

 Filed Under: Financial Reports Tagged With: Financial Reports, Interest Rates, Mortgage Rates